 You are required to prepare a "reaction piece," which should present your response to, and critique of, the major arguments from a week's reading.
 You can select the week of your interest to reflect on, but your selection should be different from the week of your class facilitation (Assignment 1).
-This essay is due on July 1.
+This essay is due on July 2.
 You will receive written feedback within 10 working days.
+The feedback sheet/rubric will be available to students at the start of the course so that they can work towards specified standards.